awojdyla/matlab-datatranslation-measurpoint/README.md

 # matlab-datatranslation-measurpoint
+This software allows you to control a Data Translation MEASURpoint with SCPI over Ethernet using Matlab, and read voltage and temperatures on various channels.

 ## About
-It requires NI VISA (to make sure it is installed on you computer, type "ver" in the Matlab command line)
+It requires the Matlab [Instrument Control Toolbox](https://www.mathworks.com/products/instrument.html) NI VISA (to make sure it is installed on you computer, type "ver" in the Matlab command line)

 This class is meant to use with (but independant) from the [Matlab Instrument Control](https://github.com/cnanders/matlab-instrument-control)
 (A general class SCPI is coming up)